-- 1. Action by the Member States - a) Starting with the education system and then on a permanent basis, Member States should carry out action to increase awareness with a view to changing attitudes and promote the growing trend, especially among young people, to accept a more equal sharing of family, occupational and social responsibilities, both with regard to couples and to society in general; - b) the Member States should rapidly adopt the Commission proposal for a Directive on parental leave and leave for family reasons (2) and proceed to implement its provisions; - c) the Member States should look into various ways of improving child-minding facilities in the light of a comparative analysis made by the Commission (3) showing that although the prevailing economic situation seems to have caused some Member States to reduce public child-minding facilities, this was not true of other countries which have given a degree of priority to improving the situation, including the promotion of alternative child-minding facilities; - d) initiatives should be drawn up in respect of the reorganization of working time to promote equal opportunities (for example, by encouraging flexible working hours, the possibility of a system of leave credits spread over a long period, compensation for - (1) The implementation of equal treatment between men and women in matters of social security for benefits not covered by Directive 79/7/EEC of 19 December 1978 (V/1261/1/84 final). - (2) Proposal for a Council Directive on parental leave and leave for family reasons of 22 November 1983, COM(83) 686 final; Amended Proposal of 9 November 1984, COM(84) 631 final. - (3) Day care facilities and services for children under the age of three in the European Community (Doc.
-V/1784/83).
+- 28. (a) Starting with the education system and then on a permanent basis, Member States should carry out action to increase awareness with a view to changing attitudes and promote the growing trend, especially among young people, to accept a more equal sharing of family, occupational and social responsibilities, with regard both to couples and to society in general. - (b) The Member States should rapidly adopt the Commission proposal for a Directive on parental leave and leave for family reasons and proceed to implement its provisions. - (c) The Member States should look into various ways of improving child-minding facilities in the light of a comparative analysis made by the Commission showing that although the prevailing eco-

-arduous work in the form of more free time, a review of mobility policies, and a more balanced development of part-time work that will avoid segregation of employment);

-- e) the Member States should seek solutions that will help to harmonize the operations of public and private services (including school hours) and occupational activities; - f) solutions should be sought for the specific difficulties of groups particularly affected by these problems (single-parent families, persons whose work place is far from home, etc.); - g) there should be an examination of ways of taking account of the diverse aspirations expressed by women, and increasingly by young parents, with regard to their working, family and social lives, so that the upbringing of children in particular and family activities in general (1) may be better appreciated.
+- nomic situation seems to have caused some Member States to reduce public child-minding facilities, this was not true of other countries which have given a degree of priority to improving the situation, including the promotion of alternative childminding facilities. - (d) Initiatives should be drawn up in respect of the reorganization of working time to promote equal opportunities (for example, by encouraging flexible working hours, the possibility of a system of leave credits spread over a long period, compensation for arduous work in the form of more free time, a review of mobility policies, and a more balanced development of part-time work that will avoid segregation of employment). - (e) The Member States should seek solutions that will help to harmonize the operations of public and private services (including school hours) and occupational activities. - (f) Solutions should be sought for the specific difficulties of groups particularly affected by these problems (single-parent families, persons whose work place is far from home, etc.). - (g) There should be an examination of ways of taking account of the diverse aspirations expressed by women, and increasingly by young parents, with regard to their working, family and social lives, so that the upbringing of children in particular and family activities in general may be better appreciated.